LGuery/teamwork_monitoring/weekly_reports_and_meetings_repository/GwenaelleWain/weekly_reports.md

 #### What would you like to work on next week?

-* Continuer les analyses exploratives du jeu de donnÃ©es
+* Continuer les analyses exploratives du jeu de donnÃƒÂ©es

-#### Where do you need help from Daniel, LoreleÃ¯ or others?
+#### Where do you need help from Daniel, LoreleÃƒÂ¯ or others?

 *